gtqifan/TodoPerfect/docs/index.md

 **Testing:** the project utilizes JUnit as the framework for repeatable tests.
 (Kotlin and Java share the interpreter, so they can both use JUnit).

+**Version Control:** Git will be used for version control and all code will be stored in private GitHub repositories.

 ## Team Contribution

 **Yukun Song:** Android application development and testing